-- To simplify implementation, the first TP0 sent may start at any location within the training pattern, but the transmitter must not drive static logical values into an AC-coupled link at any time or the DC balance of the link will be disturbed.
-This is especially important exiting Disconnected or Retry Disconnect. - LDTSTOP# assertion overrides Tmr0 - Tmr0 begins after the transmitter begins sending TP0 on all active lanes and (when reconnecting after an LDTSTOP Disconnect or exiting AC Detect) the receiver has reached Training 0. - When exiting Warm Reset the transmitter must begin sending TP0 within 100us of RESET# deassertion.

-• If Tmr0 is set to 0us, Training 0 may be skipped completely.
+- To simplify implementation, the first TP0 sent may start at any location within the training pattern, but the transmitter must not drive static logical values into an AC-coupled link at any time or the DC balance of the link will-would be disturbed.
+This is especially important exiting Disconnected or Retry Disconnected. - LDTSTOP# assertion overrides Tmr0 - Tmr0 begins after the transmitter begins sending TP0 on all active lanes and (when reconnecting after an LDTSTOP Disconnect or exiting AC Detect) the receiver has reached Training 0. - When exiting Warm Reset the transmitter must begin sending TP0 within 100us of RESET# deassertion. - If Tmr0 is set to 0us, it is recommended that at least one whole TP0 is sent before transitioning to Training 1 to provide a reference point for test systems, however Training 0 may be skipped completely if the implementation allows it.